 Tickets for music, theatre and other events

-Also if you can't pay off your balance in full each each month you're likely to be charged penalty fees or interest.
+Also if you can't pay off your balance in full each month you're likely to be charged penalty fees or interest.
 A high limit card may be great for emergencies and big purchases but if you are paying interest on a five-figure balance this could be a very expensive experience.

 Often the cards with the highest (or no) limits tend to be charge cards, which actually don't offer a borrowing facility and require you to repay your balance in full.